trayio/threadneedle/README.md

 ### afterFailure

-Sometimes you'll want to handle the failure message in some way.
+Sometimes you'll want to modify the failure message in some way.
 You can do

 ```js
 {